Ege-Okyay/nestjs-template/README.md

 - Implement JWT guards to protect specific routes.
 - Example of a protected route to retrieve user profiles is included in the user module.

-## Environment Setup

-- Ensure MongoDB is running locally or specify a remote instance in the DATABASE_URL.
-- Set a secure JWT_SECRET for signing tokens.